gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 $$ \begin{equation} \mathbf{y} = \mathbf{h}(\mathbf{x}) +  \mathbf{n}~, \end{equation} $$

 where $$ \mathbf{y} $$ is the measurement vector (that is, the observables obtained from the GNSS signals of a set of $$ m $$ satellites), $$ \mathbf{x} $$ is the state vector to be estimated (at least, the position of the receiver's antenna and the time), $$ \mathbf{h}(\cdot) $$ is the function that relates states with measurements, and $$ \mathbf{n} $$ models measurement noise.
-Depending on the models, assumptions, available measurements and the availability of *a priori* or externally-provided information, many positioning strategies and algorithms can be devised.
+Depending on the models, assumptions, available measurements, and the availability of *a priori* or externally-provided information, many positioning strategies and algorithms can be devised.
 It follows a description of the positioning modes available at the `RTKLIB_PVT` implementation, mostly extracted from the excellent [RTKLIB manual](http://www.rtklib.com/prog/manual_2.4.2.pdf).

 ## Single Point Positioning

-The default positiong mode is `PVT.positioning_mode=Single`.
+The default positioning mode is `PVT.positioning_mode=Single`.
 In this mode, the vector of unknown states is defined as:

 $$ \begin{equation} \mathbf{x} = ( \mathbf{r}_r^T, cdt_r)^T~, \end{equation} $$